arkency/posts/posts/2015-04-21-the-event-store-for-rails-developers.md

 rake db:migrate
 ```

-To use our gem’s functionality you have to create instance of `RailsEventStore::Client` class.
+To use our gem’s functionality you have to create an instance of `RailsEventStore::Client` class.
 ```
 #!ruby
  client = RailsEventStore::Client.new